Dancing with the Stars (Irish TV series): Judges and hosts

 On 18 December 2016, RTÉ confirmed that Julian Benson, Loraine Barry and Brian Redmond would be the judges on the programme.
-The show’s creative director, Darren Bennett, stood in for Benson at various points throughout Benson’s time on the show when he was absent due to illness.
+The show's creative director, Darren Bennett, stood in for Benson at various points throughout Benson's time on the show when he was absent due to illness.

 People in the running to be host of the show included former Westlife musician and 2012 Strictly Come Dancing contestant Nicky Byrne; as well as popular radio host Ray D'Arcy, though D'Arcy ruled himself out of the running in August 2016.
 In October 2016, it was reported that Marty Whelan had auditioned to host the show.
 In November, it was reported that Amanda Byram had been selected as one of the hosts.
 In December, it was confirmed that Byrne would host alongside Byram.
 It was also confirmed that Bláthnaid Treacy would be hosting RTÉ Two spin-off show, Can't Stop Dancing, airing on Friday nights before the live shows.

 On 28 August 2018, after two series, Amanda Byram confirmed that she would not be returning as a presenter in 2019.

 On 30 October 2018, Jennifer Zamparelli was confirmed as Byram's replacement.

 On 12 November 2021, it was announced that the series would return after one-year hiatus following the COVID-19 pandemic.
 Hosts, Zamaparelli and Byrne were slated to return alongside judges, Barry and Redmond.
 Julian Benson would not return for the fifth series, being replaced by choreographer and creative director, Arthur Gourounlian.

 On 25 August 2022, Nicky Byrne announced that he would be stepping away from hosting duties after five seasons to focus on Westlife touring commitments.
 On 7 October 2022, it was announced that Doireann Garrihy would take over from Byrne as co-host for the sixth season alongside Zamparelli.

+On 8 December 2024, it was announced that two-time champion, and the series' only professional dancer to take part in all of the previous seven seasons, Karen Byrne would join the judging panel.
+Season 8 would, therefore, become the first edition to feature four judges rather than its usual three.

+On 25 September 2025, it was announced that after eight series as head judge, Loraine Barry would be leaving the show.
+On 1 October 2025, it was announced that former Strictly Come Dancing professional dancer, Oti Mabuse would take over as judge for the ninth season.
+RTÉ 2fm presenter and Season 7 finalist, Laura Fox was announced as co-host for the season, filling in for Doireann Garrihy while she takes maternity leave.